svaarala/duktape/doc/debugger.rst

   debug protocol endpoint and provides a user interface.

 * An optional **JSON debug protocol proxy** which provides an easier JSON-based interface for talking to the debug target.
+Example proxy implementations written in Node.js and DukLuv are included with Duktape.

 This document describes these pieces in detail.